Reservoir: Dammed valleys

 Lake Vyrnwy Reservoir.
 The dam spans the Vyrnwy Valley and was the first large stone dam built in the United Kingdom.

 The East Branch Reservoir, part of the New York City water supply system, is formed by impounding the eastern tributary of the Croton River.

 Cherokee Reservoir in Tennessee.
 It was formed after the impounding of the Holston River Valley by the Tennessee Valley Authority in 1941 as a part of the New Deal's efforts to bring electricity to the Tennessee Valley.

 Dammed reservoirs are artificial lakes created and controlled by a dam constructed across a valley and rely on the natural topography to provide most of the basin of the reservoir.
 These reservoirs can either be on-stream reservoirs, which are located on the original streambed of the downstream river and are filled by creeks, rivers or rainwater that runs off the surrounding forested catchments, or off-stream reservoirs, which receive diverted water from a nearby stream or aqueduct or pipeline water from other on-stream reservoirs.

 Dams are typically located at a narrow part of a downstream of a natural basin.
 The valley sides act as natural walls, with the dam located at the narrowest practical point to provide strength and the lowest cost of construction.
 In many reservoir construction projects, people have to be moved and re-housed, historical artifacts moved or rare environments relocated.
-Examples include the temples of Abu Simbel (which were moved before the construction of the Aswan Dam to create Lake Nasser from the Nile in Egypt), the relocation of the village of Capel Celyn during the construction of Llyn Celyn, and the relocation of Borgo San Pietro of Petrella Salto during the construction of Lake Salto.
+Examples include the temples of Abu Simbel (which were moved before the construction of the Aswan Dam to create Lake Nasser from the Nile in Egypt), the relocation of the village of Capel Celyn during the construction of Llyn Celyn, and the relocation of Borgo San Pietro of Petrella Salto during the construction of Lago del Salto.

 Construction of a dammed reservoir will usually require the river to be diverted during part of the build, often through a temporary tunnel or by-pass channel.

 In hilly regions, reservoirs are often constructed by enlarging existing lakes.
-Sometimes in such reservoirs, the new top water level exceeds the watershed height on one or more of the feeder streams such as at Llyn Clywedog in Mid Wales.
+Sometimes in such reservoirs, the new top water level exceeds the watershed height on one or more of the feeder streams such as at the Clywedog Reservoir in Mid Wales.
 In such cases additional side dams are required to contain the reservoir.

-Where the topography is poorly suited to forming a single large reservoir, a number of smaller reservoirs may be constructed in a chain, as in the River Taff valley where the Llwyn-on, Cantref and Beacons Reservoirs form a chain up the valley.
+Where the topography is poorly suited to forming a single large reservoir, a number of smaller reservoirs may be constructed in a chain, as in the River Taff valley where the Llwyn-onn, Cantref and Beacons Reservoirs form a chain up the valley.